 The City directs its financial focus to program-based initiatives and is budgeting expenditures accordingly in order to accomplish goals.
-The following chart shows the expenditures by category for 2022 excluding inter-fund transfers.
+The following chart shows the expenditures by category for 2023 excluding inter-fund transfers.

-Personnel expenditures, as is the case with most municipalities, represent the majority of the City's expenditures.
-The personnel costs include salaries and benefits.
+As is the case with most municipalities, personnel expenditures represent the majority of the City's expenditures.
 The City's benefit costs include health insurance, pensions, social security, worker's compensation insurance, Medicare, and unemployment insurance.
-Contractual services include a variety of expenses including but not limited to property and liability insurance, group health claims expense, software license agreements, utility costs, professional services and lease payments for certain equipment.
-For 2023 the City has 296.9 full time equivalent employees (FTE) budgeted, with 243 positions having full time status.
+For 2024 the city has 297 full-time equivalent employees (FTE) budgeted, with 247 positions having full-time status.
+Contractual services include property and liability insurance, group health claims expense, software license agreements, utility costs, professional services, and lease payments for certain equipment.

-Commodities include operating materials needed to perform City services and include but are not limited to equipment maintenance, gas and oil, chemicals, concrete, rock, computer and network materials, uniforms, janitorial supplies and office supplies.
+Commodities are operating materials needed to perform City services such as equipment maintenance, gasoline and oil, chemicals, concrete, rock, computer and network materials, uniforms, janitorial supplies and office supplies.

 Another useful way to view the City's expenditures is by program.
-The 2022 expenditures by program excluding inter-fund transfers are shown below.
+The 2023 expenditures by program excluding inter-fund transfers are shown below.
 Major expenditures such as capital outlay and debt service are included within each program.